 It includes all of the 10 clauses I’ve outlined above so all you have to do is fill in the blanks where it applies for the scope of work, and you’ll be well prepared.
 Please note: you absolutely should get it reviewed by a legal professional as I am not a licensed attorney.

 Why You Should Send Contracts Electronically

 The easiest way to handle contracts is to use an electronic service that takes care of sending and signing electronically.
 If you’re just starting out, you can draft a word document, pdf it and send that.
 Once you’ve gotten a couple brand partnerships under your belt, consider using an electronic contract service.

 Contracts via pdf attachments create a bit of a lag by requiring a brand to print, scan and re-send and then you need to print, scan and re-send.

 Electronic contracts are handy because they can be opened and signed in one easy action.
-They can even be opened from a mobile phone and signed with a finger or a typed name so they’re very easy to execute even if you’re traveling or on the go.
+They can even be opened from a mobile phone and signed with a finger or a stamped signature so they’re very easy to execute even on the go.